Always on Voting: A Framework for Repetitive Voting on the Blockchain: Conclusions

 \section{Conclusions}

 We reviewed the works in political science that motivated an engineering solution to the peak-end effect problem in voting and voter manipulation.
-We showed that existing voting systems provide little to no recourse for changing the elected candidates (for years until the next main election) -- even when they had fallen out of favor with a majority of voters.
-Therefore, we proposed an Always-on-Voting (AoV) framework that allows participants to change their vote between 2 main elections and thwarts the peak-end effects.
-This was achieved by dividing the time between two main elections into several smaller epochs and tallying the votes at the end of each epoch.
-Further, the times of epoch ends were made unpredictable.
-The AoV framework uses various cryptography and information security tools such as verifiable delay functions to thwart a mining adversary and Bitcoin block headers as the source of randomness.
-AoV utilizes a public permissioned blockchain to ensure the security properties and save costs.
-Wallet privacy of participants was achieved by synchronizing participant wallet addresses with the $EA$ so that no third-party observer can map any future participant's wallet address to the current or previous one.
-Finally, we proposed a supermajority requirement to elicit a change reflecting the current election result, which helps maintain the existing system's stability.
+We showed that existing voting systems provide little to no recourse with changing the elected candidates (until the next main elections) -- even when they lost the support of a majority of voters.
+Therefore, we proposed the Always-on-Voting (AoV) framework that allows participants to change their vote between two main elections and thwart the peak-end effects.
+To achieve this in unbiased fashion, we divided the time between two main elections into a few shorter epochs whose ends were made unpredictable, and tallying the votes at the end of each epoch.
+The AoV framework used verifiable delay functions and Bitcoin block headers as the source of randomness to thwart the mining adversary who intends to bias the ends of epochs.
+AoV recommended a public permissioned blockchain to ensure its security properties and save costs.
+It can be integrated with various existing blockchain-based e-voting solutions.
+Finally, we proposed a supermajority requirement to elicit a change reflecting the current result of the elections, which helps to maintain the stability of the existing system.